corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/user-admin.md

 ## Access the CENM User Admin tool

-You access the User Admin tool from the location of your [FARM service](gateway-service.html#manage-farm-service-configuration) instance.
-Enter the full address of your FARM service, including the port number, followed by `/admin` into a web browser.
+You access the User Admin tool from the location of your [FARM Service](gateway-service.html#manage-farm-service-configuration) instance.
+Enter the full address of your FARM Service, including the port number, followed by `/admin` into a web browser.

 For example:
 `http://10.230.41.12:8080/admin`